AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-forms-tables.md

 ## Create a table {#create-a-table}

-To create a table, drag-and-drop the Table component from the components browser in the sidekick on the Adaptive Form.
+To create a table, drag-and-drop the Table component from the components browser in the sidekick on the adaptive form.
 By default, the table contains two columns and three rows, including the header row.

 ![Table component in AEM sidebar](assets/sidebar-tables.png)